Types of Pneumonia According to the Illness-Causing Agent

 One element that has to be taken into consideration is the main agent that causes the infection.
 According to Johns Hopkins Medicine, the main types of pneumonia include:2

-A patient may develop viral pneumonia via coughing, sneezing or touching an object contaminated by an infected person.6 People who have viral pneumonia may be more susceptible to bacterial pneumonia.7
+• Viral pneumonia — This disease is triggered by viruses such as influenza, chickenpox, adenoviruses or respiratory syncytial virus, and accounts for at least one-third of all pneumonia cases.5 A patient may develop viral pneumonia via coughing, sneezing or touching an object contaminated by an infected person.6 People who have viral pneumonia may be more susceptible to bacterial pneumonia.7

 • Aspiration pneumonia — Infections or inhalation of food, vomit or saliva can lead to this type of pneumonia.
-This illness goes by other names, such as necrotizing pneumonia, anaerobic pneumonia, aspiration pneumonitis and aspiration of vomitus.17
+This illness goes by other names, such as necrotizing pneumonia, anaerobic pneumonia, aspiration pneumonitis and aspiration of vomitus.18

 Specific Types of Pneumonia You Should Watch Out For